dcanuto/cardio-modeling/README.md

 # cardio-modeling
 Closed-loop model of the cardiovascular system with autonomic regulation.
 No fancy frills for interactive sessions yet (i.e., running a case requires manual changes to the `vascular_main.jl` function).
+The following packages are required:

+    Pkg.add("NumericalIntegration")
+    Pkg.add("MAT")
+    Pkg.add("Interpolations")

-First, open a Julia session in the `src\` directory, then build the necessary types and functions by building `CVModule.jl`.
+To run, first open a Julia session in the `src\` directory, then build the necessary types and functions by building `CVModule.jl`.
 After building the module, open the `vascular_main.jl` function and set options:

     rstflag = "yes" # (or "no")
     hemoflag = "yes"